pnxtech/umf/umf.md

 <a name="Sending-multiple-application-messages"></a>
 #### 2.2.11.3 Sending multiple application messages

 An application may, for efficiency reasons, decide to bundle multiple sub-messages inside of a single UMF document.
-The recommended method of doing this to define a body object which contains one or more sub messages.
+The recommended method of doing this to define a body object which contains one or more sub-messages.

 ```javascript
 {